Penswer/Peak-Everything/README.md

 # Peak-Everything
 Simple mod menu that does a bit of this and a bit of that.

+## Notes
+If you downloaded this mod early on you may want to remove the ImGui folder from your plugins and replace it with the [DearImGuiInjection](https://thunderstore.io/c/peak/p/penswer/DearImGuiInjection/) package.
+They are the same but if you have both installed conflicts may arise.

 ## Features
 Flying(Buggy) \
 No Fall Damage \